myadarishireesha/myadarishireesha.github.io/about.markdown

 Engage researchers and data scientists in exploring crime-related insights.

-Data Sources
+# Data Sources

 The crime data used in this project is sourced from San Francisco Open Data Portal, which provides historical and real-time crime reports.
-The data includes:

-Type of crime

-Location (latitude & longitude)

-Date and time of occurrence

-Incident report details

-Additionally, external sources like FBI crime reports, census data, and socioeconomic indicators are incorporated to enhance the analysis.

-Crime Categories Analyzed
+# Crime Categories Analyzed

-We focus on the following ten crimes:
+We focus on the following 10 crimes:

 You can find the source code for Minima at GitHub: